 Posted on February 24, 2018 | by Vinod Kakumanu

 To become an IGCSE school in India, a school has to first establish itself conventionally.
 It has to be run by a Trust /Society / Section 8 company.
 Such Trust/Society/Company has to be a non-proprietary organization.
 There must be a School Managing Committee set up by the Trust/Society.
-For details visit our previous blog post How to Start a Private School in India?The school must have state board’s recognition and should obtain a No Objection Certificate stating that the state has no objection to its affiliation with IGCSE.
+For details visit our previous blog post How to Start a Private School in India?.
+To Start an IGCSE school in India, the school must have state board’s recognition and should obtain a No Objection Certificate stating that the state has no objection to its affiliation with IGCSE.
 A school affiliated to any other educational board such as CBSE or ICSE can make a transition to IGCSE provided it meets the standards of the International education board that IGCSE is.
 IGCSE is the only educational board that is sponsored by a university namely the University of Cambridge.
 Currently, there are around 10,000 Cambridge schools across 160 countries.

 Association of Indian Universities has acknowledged the equivalency of the IGCSE certificates with the school certificates provided by the other boards including CBSE, ICSE and state boards.
 This in addition to the international recognition by universities and employers of the IGCSE certification has shot up its appeal.